In this guide, I’ll show how you can migrate your native IoTeX wallet that you created in Trust Wallet to ioPay.

-It’s an HTML file that you can open directly in your browser: for security reasons (just in case you download the wrong tool) make sure you disconnect your PC from the Internet while using the tool, so that even if you downloaded the wrong tool it won’t be able to leak your 12 words!
+It’s an HTML file that you can open directly in your browser: for security reasons (just in case you download the wrong tool), make sure you disconnect your PC from the Internet while using the tool so that even if you downloaded the wrong tool, it wouldn’t be able to leak your 12 words!

 2. Configure the keys extraction

 In the Derivation Path section set “BIP32” and

 2.3 Set the 12 words

 Back at the top of the page, set “English” as the language for the backup phrase, and input the 12 words of your backup phrase that you got from Trust Wallet: